vittominacori/erc1363-payable-token/README.md

 This is an implementation of the [ERC-1363 Payable Token](https://github.com/ethereum/EIPs/issues/1363) that defines a Payable Token and Receiver.

 The ERC-1363 is an ERC-20 compatible token that can make a callback on the receiver contract to notify token transfers.
-It can be used to create a token payable crowdsale, selling services for tokens, paying invoices, use them for a specific utility and many other purposes.
+It can be used to create a token payable crowdsale, selling services for tokens, paying invoices, making subscriptions, use them for a specific utility and many other purposes.

 This proposal allows to implement an ERC-20 token that can be used for payments (like the `payable` keyword does for Ethereum).